-You were only 34 inches tall and tucked underneath your arm was a white, old, raggedy stuffed animal kitty (which we still have), and in your mouth was a thumb, and on top of your head was a ponytail that looked like a palm tree.
-You also had the most precious curls, which is why you were nicknamed Goldilocks.Goodness, you were adorable!
+You were only 34 inches tall, and tucked underneath your arm was a white, old, raggedy stuffed animal kitty (which we still have), and in your mouth was a thumb, and on top of your head was a ponytail that looked like a palm tree.
+You also had the most precious curls, which is why you were nicknamed Goldilocks.

 Your smile calmed my nervousness as I said hello and showed you the room you would be sleeping in for what we assumed would be 30 days.
-Little did we know that the 30 days would turn into 90 days and 90 days would turn into 180 days and 180 days would turn into forever.
+Little did we know that the 30 days would turn into 90 days, and 90 days would turn into 180 days, and 180 days would turn into forever.

 And I can’t help but think about all that you went through to have this day written on my calendar.
 You have endured more in the short seven years of your life than any child should.
 But your strength.
 The love that you give everyone you meet.
-And your incredible ability to have joy in the midst of heartache, as well as, the eyes to see hope even in the dead and dying situations is refreshing.
+And your incredible ability to have joy in the midst of heartache, as well as the eyes to see hope even in the dead and dying situations, is refreshing.
 Yet also challenging.

-One of my most proudest moments of you was two years ago when you saw an elderly lady in the local grocery store that looked sick.
+One of my proudest moments was two years ago when you saw an elderly lady in the local grocery store who looked sick.
 You asked me if it was okay if you could go over to pray for her.
-Shocked (you are usually shy), I gave you permission.
-And as a I watched you slowly make your way towards her (with tears in my eyes), I knew in that moment you were going to be an incredible servant for God.
-A prayer warrior who moves mountains.
+Shocked (you are usually shy), I permitted you.
+And as I watched you slowly make your way towards her (with tears in my eyes), I knew at that moment you were going to be an incredible servant for God.

 I could talk about your crazy love for horses and how you always need to have a napkin with dinner.
-In fact, funny story…on the first night you came to stay with us we took you to McDonald’s for a cheeseburger (every kids favorite, right?) but before your first bite we noticed you frantically looking around.
+In fact, funny story…on the first night you came to stay with us, we took you to McDonald’s for a cheeseburger (every kid’s favorite, right?), but before your first bite, we noticed you frantically looking around.
 I couldn’t figure out or understand what you needed until you finally found it.
 A napkin.
 And then all was right with the world.

 I could also talk about how you will turn down cake and ice cream for an apple.
 Or how you will cry when you hear that salmon is for dinner, yet once the tears are dried, you smile and tell jokes as you eat it anyway.
 Because that’s just the amazing little person that you are.
 You truly are remarkable.

-Something tells me that no matter what you do, or where you go, you will make an impact in the lives of everyone who comes within five feet of you.
+Something tells me that no matter what you do or where you go, you will make an impact in the lives of everyone who comes within five feet of you.
 How do I know?
 Because you have already done that with me.
 Thank you for loving me unconditionally as your Momma.
 And for allowing me to watch you from the sidelines of life so that I may cheer you on.

 So thank you for loving me unconditionally as your Momma.
 And for allowing me to watch you from the sidelines of life so that I may cheer you to greatness.
-You are and always will be my best yes!
+You are and always will be my best, yes!

-I would love to get connected with you on a more personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on Facebook, or come follow me on Instagram @waitingforbabybird.
-I can’t wait to “meet” you.
+I would love to connect with you, so if you liked this post, pass it on.
+Then come find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
+I can’t wait to “meet” you!